smped/PRJNA509779/README.md

 	+ callpeak log files are also added to this directory
 - Merged outputs are written to `output/macs2/{target}/`
 	+ bedGraph Files are also converted to bigWig and marked with `temp()`
-	+ Fold-Enrichment bigWig files are also created wit the original bedGraph files marked with `temp()`
+	+ Fold-Enrichment bigWig files are also created with the original bedGraph files marked with `temp()`